lucavb/homebridge-magic-blue-bulb/README.md

 I used the codes that were discovered by the author of this [post](https://bene.tweakblogs.net/blog/12447/connect-a-bluetooth-lightbulb-to-philips-hue).
 His findings were also used in his [repository](https://github.com/b0tting/magicbluehue).
 If the author reads this, I did not find your name on your blog.
 You can send me a message and I'll gladly add your name.

-And another thanks to Garry Tan for the conversion methods.
+Another thanks to Garry Tan for the conversion methods.
 See his post [here](http://axonflux.com/handy-rgb-to-hsl-and-rgb-to-hsv-color-model-c).